-PharmAthene is aware of one United States patent covering recombinant production of an antibody, which, it has been argued, covers any reproduction of an antibody, as well as another United

-States patent application with claims over pegylated butyrylcholinesterase.
+PharmAthene is aware of one United States patent covering recombinant production of an antibody, which, it has been argued, covers any reproduction of an antibody, as well as another United States patent application with claims over pegylated butyrylcholinesterase.
 Although PharmAthene believes that neither Valortim, which is a monoclonal antibody and uses recombinant reproduction of antibodies, nor Protexia, which uses pegylated butyrylcholinesterase technology, infringes on any valid claims of such patents, neither PharmAthene nor SIGA can provide any assurances that if a legal action based on either of these two patents is brought against the combined company or its distributors, licensees or collaborators, such action or actions would be resolved in the combined company's favor.
-If such a dispute were resolved against the combined company, in addition to potential damages, the clinical testing, manufacturing or sale of Valortim and Protexia, as applicable, could be enjoined unless, in each case as applicable, a license is obtained.
+If such a dispute were resolved against the combined company, in addition to potential damages, the clinical testing, manufacturing or sale of Valortim and Protexia, as applicable, could be enjoined unless, in each case, as applicable a license is obtained.
 There can be no assurances that if a license is required, any such license would be made available on terms acceptable to the Company.

-Any inability to protect the combined company's intellectual property could harm its competitive position.
+Any inability to protect the combined company's intellectual property could harm its competitive position

 The combined company's success will depend in part on its ability to obtain patents and maintain adequate protection of other intellectual property for its technologies and products in the United States and other countries.
 If the combined company does not adequately protect its intellectual property, competitors may be able to use its technologies and erode or negate its competitive advantages.
-Further, the laws of some foreign countries will not protect the combined company may encounter significant problems in protecting its proprietary rights in these foreign countries.
+Further, the laws of some foreign countries will not protect the combined company's proprietary rights to the same extent as the laws of the United States, and the combined company may encounter significant problems in protecting its proprietary rights in these foreign countries.